 Hospital Bag Checklist: What to Pack in Hospital Bag

-“If a woman has a high risk pregnancy and her OB feels she may go into labor early—for example, an expectant mom of twins—I’d recommend packing at around 35 weeks,” says Nicole Randazzo-Ahern, medical director of the newborn nursery at MassGeneral Hospital for Children.
+While timing is important, you do have some flexibility in deciding when to pack your hospital bag.
+But, like so many other things, this will vary from person to person based on their individual circumstances.
+“If a woman has a high risk pregnancy and her OB feels she may go into labor early—for example, an expectant mom of twins—I’d recommend packing at around 35 weeks,” says Nicole Randazzo-Ahern, MD, medical director of the newborn nursery at MassGeneral Hospital for Children.
 “In other cases, I’d recommend somewhere between 37 and 38 weeks.
 This way your basics are there should labor begin early and modifications can always be made if needed.”

 On average, moms who deliver vaginally stay in the hospital for one to two days, Randazzo-Ahern says.
 If you deliver via c-section, you’d be looking at closer to three or four days.
 Keep your length of stay in mind as you select what to pack in your hospital bag.
 A tip for the thrifty: Ask your hospital what they provide for mothers, and take those things off your hospital bag checklist.
-Otherwise, find deals and offers on the items you’ll need here, and use the following hospital bag checklist for mom.
+Otherwise, find deals and offers on the items you’ll need, and use the following hospital bag checklist for mom.

 The Bump’s How to Pack Your Hospital Bag Video:

-• Photo ID, insurance info, hospital forms and birth plan (if you have one)
+- Photo ID, insurance info, hospital forms and birth plan (if you have one)

 - Eyeglasses (if you wear them)

-• Cell phone and charger; we recommend bringing your regular USB charger cable and a portable power bank (this best-selling one means business) in case you can’t find an outlet
+- Cell phone and charger; we recommend bringing your regular USB charger cable and a portable power bank (this best-selling one means business) in case you can’t find an outlet

-• Two or three pairs of warm, nonskid socks (for walking the halls before and after labor); these super-fuzzy pairs are snugly, but if you prefer something more discreet, try these short hospital socks that you can reuse for your postpartum workout classes
+- Two or three pairs of warm, non-skid socks (for walking the halls before and after labor); these super-fuzzy pairs are snugly, but if you prefer something more discreet, try these short hospital socks that you can reuse for your postpartum workout classes

-• A warm robe or sweater you don’t mind sacrificing to the cause; Amazon carries options under $25
+- A warm robe or sweater you don’t mind sacrificing to the cause; Amazon carries options under $25

 - Lip balm (hospitals are very dry); we’ve had great luck with this natural beeswax balm from Burt’s Bees

-• Headband or ponytail holder (avoid clips—they’ll probably poke you); this versatile headband has thousands of rave reviews on Amazon and will wick away sweat—because there will be sweat
+- Headband or ponytail holder (avoid clips—they’ll probably poke you); this versatile headband has thousands of rave reviews on Amazon and will wick away sweat—because there will be sweat

-• Sugar-free hard candy or lozenges to keep your mouth moist during labor (candy with sugar will make you thirsty); we like these dry-mouth drops for their minty-fresh scent
+- Sugar-free hard candy or lozenges to keep your mouth moist during labor (candy with sugar will make you thirsty); we like these dry-mouth drops for their minty-fresh scent

-• Non-perishable snacks (this one’s totally based on preference, but get enough so you don’t run out) and change for the vending machines
+- Non-perishable snacks (this one’s totally based on preference, but get enough so you don’t run out) and change for the vending machines

-• Toiletries and personal items: hairbrush, toothbrush, toothpaste, deodorant, face wash, shampoo, conditioner, lotion, contact lens case and solution (remember, travel-sized products are your friends; here’s a smart travel kit with most of the hospital bag essentials)
+- Toiletries and personal items: hairbrush, toothbrush, toothpaste, deodorant, face wash, shampoo, conditioner, lotion, contact lens case and solution (remember, travel-sized products are your friends; here’s a smart travel kit with most of the hospital bag essentials)

 - Loose, lightweight clothing (maternity wards can often be hot) and sleepwear

-• Comfortable going-home clothes in six-month maternity sizes, and flat shoes (or just wear the clothes you came in—sorry, but they’ll probably still fit)
+- Comfortable going-home clothes in six-month maternity sizes, and flat shoes (or just wear the clothes you came in—sorry, but they’ll probably still fit)

 Optional hospital bag checklist items for mom

-• Very light reading (think magazines and newspapers, not War and Peace)
+- Very light reading (think magazines and newspapers, not War and Peace)

-• Earbuds to listen to music on your phone (now may just be the time to splurge on rechargeable AirPods, because the last thing you need are tangled wires)
+- Earbuds to listen to music on your phone (now may just be the time to splurge on rechargeable AirPods, because the last thing you need are tangled wires)

-• Bath towel (the hospital will probably supply a very thin, small one)
+- Bath towel (the hospital will probably supply a very thin, small one)

-• Hairdryer; if yours is too bulky, consider this inexpensive travel blowdryer
+- Hairdryer; if yours is too bulky, consider this inexpensive travel blowdryer

-• A comfy pillow from home (with a case that can get ruined, in a pattern distinguishable from hospital white)
+- A comfy pillow from home (with a case that can get ruined, in a pattern distinguishable from hospital white)

-• A few pairs of maternity underwear that can get ruined (the hospital will have disposable pairs, which some women find handy and others find gross); if you’re prepping a c-section hospital bag, check out this low-rise postpartum underwear designed with your incision’s recovery in mind
+- A few pairs of maternity underwear that can get ruined (the hospital will have disposable pairs, which some women find handy and others find gross); if you’re prepping a c-section hospital bag, check out this low-rise postpartum underwear designed with your incision’s recovery in mind

-• A postpartum recovery essentials kit (the hospital will provide pads and ice packs, but Frida offers products specifically designed for postpartum moms)
+- A postpartum recovery essentials kit (the hospital will provide pads and ice packs, but Frida offers products specifically designed for postpartum moms)

-• Matching hospital outfits for you and baby; Baby Be Mine sells some Instagram-worthy mommy-and-me sets
+- Matching hospital outfits for you and baby; Baby Be Mine sells some Instagram-worthy mommy-and-me sets

 You know what you’ll likely need, but figuring out what to pack in a hospital bag for baby can be a little less intuitive.
 Here’s the good news: When you’re just starting out in life, you don’t need all that much.
 Here are the essentials you’ll want to add to your baby hospital bag:

-• Warm blankets (for the ride home); a monogrammed one definitely isn’t essential, but it’ll make the moment feel extra-special
+- Warm blankets (for the ride home); a monogrammed one definitely isn’t essential, but it’ll make the moment feel extra-special

-• Cell phone and charger
+- Cell phone and charger

-• A change of clothes
+- A change of clothes

-• Toiletries: toothbrush, deodorant, face wash, shampoo, conditioner, contact lens case and solution
+- Toiletries: toothbrush, deodorant, face wash, shampoo, conditioner, contact lens case and solution

-• Snacks (you don’t want your partner eating all of yours!)
+- Snacks (you don’t want your partner eating all of yours!)

-• Entertainment, whether it’s something to read, listen to or watch
+- Entertainment, whether it’s something to read, listen to or watch

-• Camera with batteries, charger and an extra memory card (if you prefer something more professional than your phone)
+- Camera with batteries, charger and an extra memory card (if you prefer something more professional than your phone)

-• Any daily prescription medication—for both parents!
+- Any daily prescription medication—for both parents!